By Sandy Baker

 When prescription drugs become very important to you, so much so that other factors in your life – from children to your job – are less important, there is a strong presence of addiction risk here.
 This is an instance in which you need help from a licensed professional.

 For caregivers, it is also important to know that prescription drug addiction does not stop once a person is no longer taking the drug.
 There is a long recovery process that often is very difficult physically and mentally.
-If your loved one is using or abusing prescription drugs, a licensed drug and alcohol treatment facility is necessary to help them recover in a safe and protective environment.
+If your loved one is using or abusing prescription drugs, a licensed alcohol and drug treatment facility is necessary to help them recover in a safe and protective environment.

 Getting Help Doesn’t Have to Seem So Far Away